glangsto/hi4pi/README.md

 These notebooks use an image from the HI4PI collaboration that can be downloaded.
 These low angular resolution images were kindly provided by Dr. Benjamin Winkel of the Max Planck Insitute for Radio Astronomy.
-Two image cubs were provided:
+Two image cubes were provided:

 File: hi4pi_1.5deg.fits
 * Galactic Coordinates